What we do

 Teaching teens about minimising harm

 Save a Mate is an interactive course for secondary school students.
-The course teaches young people to prevent, recognise and respond to alcohol and other drug-related emergencies.To book a Save a Mate course contact your local service centre or call 0800 RED CROSS (733 276).
+The course teaches young people essential first aid skills for risky situations.To book a Save a Mate course contact your local service centre or call 0800 RED CROSS (733 276).

 What young people will learn

 The Save a Mate course is designed for young people aged 14 to 19 years old.
-It helps develop young people's capacity to support peers with drug and alcohol-related issues.
-The course aims to build young people's resilience, increase knowledge and recognise harmful behaviours.
+It teaches young people essential first aid skills for risky situations.

 How to book

-Save a mate is offered at no charge for schools, youth organisations and not-for-profits.
+Save a Mate is offered at no charge to schools, youth organisations and not-for-profits.
+It is fully funded by people who donate to New Zealand Red Cross.

 To book a Save a Mate course please contact your local service centre or call 0800 RED CROSS (733 276).